 - Be direct and calm

-- Don’t start out with a “why” question, this will make them defensive and shut down.
+- Don’t start the conversation with a “why” question, this will make them defensive and shut down.
 For example, don’t say “Why did you do this?”
 “Why did you think this would help?”

 - Instead focus on their emotions, “What were you feeling when you did this?”
 “Did it help you feel better when you cut?”

-- Ask how you can help.
+- Ask how you can help and support.
 This allows them to see that you want to walk with them through this, and want to empower them to make better choices.